Transport Discrepancy as a Reliability Signal for Vision-Language-Action Models: Preliminaries

-\paragraph{VLA Architecture and Action Chunks.} A VLA model processes multimodal observations $o = (o_{\text{vis}}, o_{\text{lang}}, o_{\text{prop}})$ comprising visual images, language instructions, and proprioceptive states.
-A vision-language backbone produces observation features: $H = (h_1,\ldots,h_T) \in \R^{T \times d}$, where $T$ is the context length and $d$ is the feature dimension.
-Current VLA implementations typically adopt an action chunk formulation: at decision time $t$, the policy predicts a sequence of future actions:
+A VLA policy receives observations $o$, language instructions, and proprioceptive states.
+A vision-language backbone processes $o$ and produces context features $H = (h_1,\ldots,h_T) \in \R^{T\times d}$, where $T$ is the sequence length and $d$ is the feature dimension. $H$ is the interface consumed by the action expert; depending on architecture, it can be the transformer hidden states or KV-cached activations.

-where $K$ is the action horizon and $d_a$ is the raw action dimension.
-After executing this chunk, the model re-observes the environment at time $t+K$ and generates a new chunk, making the policy effectively memoryless between chunks.
-Flow matching generates these action chunks by conditioning the vector field on observation features: $v_\theta(x, t | H)$.

-\paragraph{Action Embeddings.} To enable geometric comparison between observations and actions, we map raw actions to a latent space via an encoder $f: \R^{d_a} \to \R^d$.
-For a raw action $a_t$, we obtain an action embedding: $z_t = f(a_t) \in \R^d.$ During training, ground-truth actions from the dataset are encoded to form ground-truth action embeddings $z_t^{\text{gt}} = f(a_t^{\text{gt}})$.
-During inference, predicted actions are encoded as $\hat{z}_t = f(\hat{a}_t)$.
-Collecting embeddings over the chunk horizon yields: $Z = (z_1, \ldots, z_K) \in \R^{K \times d}.$ The encoder $f$ is implemented as a lightweight linear projection and trained jointly with the policy.
-This design allows observations $H$ and action embeddings $Z$ to reside in a common feature space where geometric comparisons are meaningful.